 Ancient Greece had its religion, very different from the monotheism of Judaism and Christianity.
 Gods and goddesses ruled over special areas.
 There were 12 Olympians:

-1 Zeus - The sky god and leader became a swan in the constellation Cygnus and a bull in Taurus.
-He assumed guises to seduce women.
+1 Zeus was the sky god and leader.
+He became the swan in the constellation Cygnus and the bull in Taurus to seduce women.

 2 Hera was Zeus' wife.
 She resented his affairs and sent a crab (constellation Cancer) to attack Heracles, Zeus' illegitimate son.
 We know him by his Latin name, Hercules.
 Greeks thought the Milky Way was Hera's milk.